How can I help?

 Featured 17 April 2025 View More Info

-Armitage and Marston led the visual communication strategy for the Re:Mission Study—an NHS low-calorie diet programme—translating complex clinical research into accessible materials for both patients and healthcare professionals.
+Ashleigh Armitage, Andrew Robinson and Mick Marston led the visual communication strategy for the Re:Mission Study—an NHS low-calorie diet programme—translating complex clinical research into accessible materials for both patients and healthcare professionals.
+Armitage led the translation of the clinical research into the narrative and design of the communication outputs.
 Collaborating closely with health researchers and a Patient and Public Involvement and Engagement Group (PPIE), the project resulted in an animated patient journey film, a short explainer animation, and an illustrated summary document for practitioners.
-This interdisciplinary collaboration addressed a significant gap: prior to this intervention, there was no central, accessible source of information about the NHS low-calorie diet programme.
-By involving both researchers and patients in the co-design process, the team developed materials that bridged the gap between clinical research and public understanding, responding directly to real-world needs.
+This interdisciplinary collaboration addressed a significant gap: prior to this intervention there was no central, accessible source of information about the NHS low-calorie diet programme.
+Through this work, complex clinical research was translated into formats accessible to both patients and healthcare professionals.
+Involving both researchers and patients in the development process helped produce materials that bridged the gap between clinical research and public understanding, responding directly to real-world needs.
 The project distilled 20,000 words of clinical research into engaging, easy-to-understand formats suitable for a broad, lay audience.
+Illustration, animation and narrative storytelling were used to communicate the patient journey and key findings of the study in a clear and accessible way, allowing complex medical information to be understood by a broad, lay audience.
 These materials are now embedded within NHS platforms, raising awareness of Type 2 diabetes remission strategies and encouraging behaviour change across the UK.
 The outputs have been distributed in GP surgeries and were presented at the Diabetes UK Conference in April 2024 to 2,000 delegates from academia, policy, and healthcare practice.
 The Re:Mission project has influenced national guidelines, reshaping how the NHS delivers Type 2 diabetes care.
-The collaboration between creatives and health researchers provided invaluable learning, ensuring the development of communications that address public health challenges.
-Ongoing qualitative research led by Louisa Ells will assess the long-term effects of these materials on healthcare practice and patient outcomes. https://remission.study/summary https://remission.study/patient-journey
+Ongoing qualitative research led by Louisa Ells will assess the long-term effects of these materials on healthcare practice and patient outcomes.

 {"nodes": [{"id": "24837","name": "Ashleigh Armitage","jobtitle": "Lecturer","profileimage": "/-/media/images/staff/ashleigh-armitage.jpg","profilelink": "/staff/ashleigh-armitage/","department": "Leeds School of Arts","numberofpublications": "2","numberofcollaborations": "2"},{"id": "21361","name": "Dr Jo Hamill","jobtitle": "Head of Subject","profileimage": "/-/media/images/staff/dr-jo-hamill.jpg","profilelink": "/staff/dr-jo-hamill/","department": "Leeds School of Arts","numberofpublications": "12","numberofcollaborations": "1"},{"id": "9573","name": "Mick Marston","jobtitle": "Senior Lecturer","profileimage": "/-/media/images/staff/default.jpg","profilelink": "/staff/mick-marston/","department": "Leeds School of Arts","numberofpublications": "25","numberofcollaborations": "1"}],"links": [{"source": "24837","target": "21361"},{"source": "24837","target": "9573"}]}